Human challenge study

 A human challenge study, also called a challenge trial or controlled human infection model (CHIM), is a type of clinical trial for a vaccine or other pharmaceutical involving the intentional exposure of the test subject to the condition tested.
-Human challenge studies may be ethically controversial because they involve exposing test subjects to dangers beyond those posed by potential side effects of the substance being tested.
+Human challenge studies have been ethically controversial because they involve exposing test subjects to dangers beyond those posed by potential side effects of the substance being tested.
+Controlled human infection studies are also used to study viruses and immune responses.

 During the mid 20th and 21st century, the number of human challenge studies has been increasing.
 A challenge study to test promising vaccines for prevention of COVID-19 was under consideration during 2020 by several vaccine developers, including the World Health Organization (WHO), and was approved in the UK in 2021.

-Over the second half of the 20th and the 21st centuries, vaccines for some 15 major pathogens have been fast-tracked in human challenge studies – involving about 30,000 participants – while contributing toward vaccine development to prevent cholera, typhoid, seasonal flu, and other infections.
-Since the 1980s, challenge trials which reported about adverse events have had only 0.2% of patients with serious adverse events.
+Over the second half of the 20th and the 21st centuries, vaccines for some 15 major pathogens have been fast-tracked in human challenge studies while contributing toward vaccine development to prevent cholera, typhoid, seasonal flu, and other infections.
+Since the 1980s, challenge trials which reported about adverse events have had only 0.2% of patients with serious adverse events, and no deaths.

 According to medical ethicists, methods of conducting clinical trials by human challenge testing have improved over the 21st century to satisfy ethical, safety, and regulatory requirements, becoming scientifically acceptable and ethically valid as long as participants are well-informed and volunteer freely, and the trials adhere to established rigor for conducting clinical research.
+This is also seen in both public and researchers support and acceptance of such studies.

 Design

 The intent of a challenge study is to fast-track the timeline for providing evidence of safety and efficacy of a therapeutic drug or vaccine, especially by compressing (to a few months) the usually lengthy duration of Phase II–III trials (typically, many years).
-Following preliminary proof of safety and efficacy of a candidate drug or vaccine in laboratory animals and healthy humans, controlled "challenge" studies may be implemented to bypass typical Phase III research, providing an accelerated path to regulatory approval of the test compound for widespread prevention against an infectious disease, such as COVID‑19.
+Following preliminary proof of safety and efficacy of a candidate drug or vaccine in laboratory animals and healthy humans, controlled "challenge" studies may be implemented to bypass typical Phase III research, providing an accelerated path to regulatory approval of the test compound for widespread prevention against an infectious disease, such as COVID-19.

-The design of a challenge study involves first, simultaneously testing a vaccine candidate for immunogenicity and safety in laboratory animals and healthy adult volunteers (100 or fewer) – which is usually a sequential process using animals first – and second, rapidly advancing its effective dose into a large-scale Phase II–III trial in low-risk, healthy volunteers (such as young adults), who would then be deliberately infected with the disease being tested against for comparison with a placebo control group.
+The design of a challenge study involves first developing and testing a well-tolerated dose of the infection.
+A vaccine candidate would be tested for immunogenicity and safety in laboratory animals and healthy adult volunteers (100 or fewer) – which is usually a sequential process using animals first – and second, rapidly advancing its effective dose into a large-scale Phase II–III trial in low-risk, healthy volunteers (such as young adults), who would then be deliberately infected with the disease being tested against for comparison with a placebo control group.
 In a challenge study for a vaccine to prevent an infectious disease, participants would be closely monitored for signs of toxicity and adequate immune response, such as by producing substantial levels of antibodies against the virus causing the disease.